 You do not automatically get a convention badge.
 You do not get tablecloths, walls, extra tables, easels or clothing racks.
 You do not necessarily get electricity.

 - What are the new space sizes and prices and why did you change them?

-The space sizes and prices are as follows:
+The standard space sizes and prices are as follows:

 This is sort of subjective.
 Most new artists - at least new print artists - won't need more than 3 feet of space.
 Artists who are veterans and have spent some time building up stock will likely need at least 6 feet.

 Here is a picture guide to give you a sample of what that amount of space actually looks like while in use.
 You can also use it to try to plan what kind of setup you want to use:

 As you can see, there are standing flip books, laid out on table browsing books, book stands, sign stands in the back, cubes also in the back with items hanging off them, and so forth.
 You can also get ideas in the forums about the best ways to maximize your space.